Knewton/Zoidberg/EXAMPLE.md

     WRB        	JJ         	NNS        	VBP        	VBG        	NNS        	RB         	.

 ## Problem inference
-    I think this problem is about pigeons getting and losing eating breadcrumbs and pigeon lonely and asks a single question.
+    I think this problem is about pigeons getting and losing eating breadcrumbs and pigeons lonely and asks a single question.

 ## Parsed problem
     1                   	lonely              	pigeons             	was                 	eating              	breadcrumbs         	.